dulaj03/Live_ChatApp_WebSockets/README.md

 # Real time Public Chat Room using WebSockets

-Web based Public Live Chat app development using WebSockets for a website
+Web based Public Live Chat app development using WebSockets for a website.
+Main Purposes of this implementation is to engage community interactions and expose live user communication.

 ## Prerequisites :-
 - Node.js